"""

 n, m = x.shape[0], y.shape[0]

-# Compute cost matrix (pairwise distances)
+# Compute cost matrix (pairwise L2 distances raised to power p)

-C = torch.cdist(x, y, p=p) ** p
+C = torch.cdist(x, y, p=2) ** p

 # Uniform distribution over samples